Any nonincreasing convergence curves are simultaneously possible for GMRES and weighted GMRES, as well as for left and right preconditioned GMRES: Preconditioned GMRES

 \section{Preconditioned GMRES}

-While weighted GMRES remains often more of a theoretical tool than a practical method to solve real-world problems, preconditioned GMRES is widely employed to enhance the convergence of the standard $I$-GMRES method.
+While weighted GMRES may sometimes be considered as a theoretical tool, rather than a practical method to solve real-world problems, preconditioned GMRES is widely employed to enhance the convergence of the standard $I$-GMRES method.
 Yet, both are linked, and preconditioned GMRES can be interpreted as weighted GMRES applied to a modified system.
 In this section, we explore what our findings on weighted GMRES imply on preconditioned GMRES.

 A preconditioner can be applied \emph{on the left} or \emph{on the right}.
-If both are used, we speak of \emph{split preconditioner}.
+If both are used, we speak of \emph{split preconditioning}.
 We consider this general case directly by denoting a pair of left and right preconditioners as $(H_L,H_R)$.
-One of them can be set to $I$ to fall back on one-sided preconditioning. $I$-GMRES preconditioned on the left by $H_L$ and on the right by $H_R$ solves
+One of them can be set to $I$ to fall back on one-sided preconditioning. $I$-GMRES preconditioned on the left by $H_L$ and on the right by $H_R$ is defined as $I$-GMRES applied to the linear system